mnttnm/slicely/copilot-prompts/slicely-feature-sop.md

 Follow this SOP when adding a new feature to Slicely.
-Make sure to make all the changes while going through the steps, and check them off as you go.
+Make sure to make all the changes

 # Standard Operating Procedure for Adding a New Feature to Slicely

 ## 1. Routing and Page Creation